 Another condition caused by IVF is known as Hereroectopic pregnancy.
 This is where a patient becomes pregnant in the womb and in the tube at the same time.
-This occurs in approximately 1 out of 1000 pregnancies where IVF is used.
+This occurs in approximately 1 out of 1,000 pregnancies in which IVF is used.
 Without IVF the risks are about 1 in 100,000.
 Additionally, the babies that are born as a result of IVF are more likely to be premature and have other health problems.
-Even the mother is at risk for ovarian cancer later in life due to the use of the ovary-stimulating drugs.
+Even the mother is at risk for ovarian cancer later in life due to the use of ovary-stimulating drugs.

 Multiple births are an additional risk with IVF.
 If you were only to have twins, there are still greater risks for the mother and the babies.
 (These risks are NOT small!)
 But, if you do finally decide on IVF, do not allow the doctor to transfer more than 2 embryos.
 This will dramatically reduce your chances of multiple births.
 Remember twins, triplets and more are cute in movies but not in real life.

 Fewer Risks with Tubal Reversal

 Your natural inclination is probably to say that reversal is surgery and that has risks, doesn’t it?
 Yes, it is surgery, but there are far fewer risks in tubal reversal (in a professional clinic such as ours) than in a single month of IVF.
 Please read that sentence again!
 A tubal reversal in our clinic is done through a 2 to 3-inch incision right above your pubic hairline.
 The procedure takes about an hour and most patients are fully recovered in 3 days.
 We have never had to transfer a patient to a hospital, admit a patient for further care, transfuse anyone, or treat them for infection.
 The risks associated with tubal reversal are even less than the risks you took to tie them in the first place.